MileHacker Logo

 • Specific Needs: For travelers with mobility challenges, visual impairments, or hearing impairments, always call ahead to accommodations, wineries, attractions, and tour operators to confirm specific needs can be met.
 Older B&Bs or rural, farm-based establishments may have limited accessibility.

-• Vehicle Accessibility: Rental car companies furnish accessible vehicles with advance notice.
+• Vehicle Accessibility: Rental car companies furnish wheelchair-accessible vehicles with advance notice.
 Public transit in larger cities generally caters to wheelchairs.

 Picnic Lunch Tip

-Pack a picnic lunch from a local grocery store to enjoy at wineries permitting outside food.
+Pack a picnic lunch at a local grocery store to enjoy at wineries permitting outside food.
 This greatly reduces expenses compared to restaurant meals.

 Resources & References

 Digital resources serve as powerful instruments for planning and enriching your Willamette Valley journey.
-Utilize these to discover information, navigate, and uncover new experiences.
+Utilize these to discover information, navigate, and uncover novel experiences.

 Essential apps for the destination